 Each year, the Plan commissions an actuary to assess the financial strength of the Plan.
 The actuary compares the value of future benefits to the value of the Plan's assets.
 As prescribed by accounting standards, the actuary uses a valuation method different than fair value to determine the value of the Plan's assets.
 It differs in that the actuarial value of assets spreads investment gains and losses over a five-year period to smooth out market volatility.
-For fiscal year 2022, the consulting actuary reports the Plan's actuarial liability was \$2.79 billion and the actuarial value of assets was \$1.24 billion.
-For fiscal year 2021, the Plan's actuarial liability was \$2.76 billion, and the actuarial value of assets was \$1.23 billion.
+For fiscal year 2023, the consulting actuary reports the Plan's actuarial liability was \$3.03 billion and the actuarial value of assets was \$1.28 billion.
+For fiscal year 2022, the Plan's actuarial liability was \$2.79 billion, and the actuarial value of assets was \$1.24 billion.

 The ratio of the assets to actuarial liabilities is termed the funded ratio and represents the percentage of assets available to pay the future benefits.
-The funded ratio, measured using the actuarial value of assets, which reflects smoothing of the investment gains and losses over a five-year period, remained at 44.5%, the same as the prior year.
-The unfunded liability increased to \$1.55 billion at December 31, 2022 from \$1.53 billion at December 31, 2021.
-The increase in actuarial liabilities was less than expected in an amount proportional to the increase in actuarial value of assets that was less than expected such that the funded ratio stayed essentially the same.
-We expect the funded ratio to decrease over the next four years as deferred investment losses are realized.
+The funded ratio, measured using the actuarial value of assets, which reflects smoothing of the investment gains and losses over a five-year period, decreased to 42.1% in 2023 from 44.5% in 2022.
+The unfunded liability increased to \$1.76 billion at December 31, 2023 from \$1.55 billion at December 31, 2022.
+The increase in actuarial liabilities was greater than expected due primarily to a change in assumptions and salary increases exceeding expectations.
+We expect the funded ratio to decrease over the next three years as deferred investment losses are realized.